MohamedHNoor/MohamedHNoor/README.md

 # 💫 About Me:

-- Full-stack software developer with 1+ year of experience in designing, creating, and managing production software solutions.
-Proficient in React, Ruby on Rails, and other relevant technologies.
-Experienced in API design and development and building scalable solutions.
-Strong skills in teamwork and mentoring. contributed to the development of 10+ web projects, collaborating with cross-functional teams and following Agile/Scrum methodologies, resulting in a 15% reduction in development time and a 20% increase in code quality.
+-Passionate and dedicated Full Stack Developer with expertise in Ruby on Rails, JavaScript, and React.
+With a strong foundation in crafting intuitive web applications, thriving in innovative and collaborative environments.
-- 📫 <a href="mailto:mohmed.hassannoor114@gmail.com">Send an email</a>
+- 📫 <a href="mailto:mohmed.hassannoor114@gmail.com">Get In Touch</a>

 ## 🌐 Socials: